 You got married to build a future together, right?
 Get started by talking about your dreams and how to support them with your financial goals.
 Now is the best time to consider major lifestyle choices, like saving up for travel, future education or retirement plans.

-Is it best for you two to file joint tax returns?
+Is it best to file joint tax returns?
 Does being married save on taxes?
 It depends on your circumstances.
 There are many factors to consider when doing your taxes as a couple.
 Consult a tax advisor to review the options that may potentially save you on taxes once you are married.

 Most couples combine their assets by opening up joint accounts, but some assets cannot be combined.
 For instance, accounts like IRAs can’t be joined.
 But you may be able to make a spousal IRA contribution on behalf of your spouse who doesn’t work or whose income is sufficiently low.
 In such a case, having a clear idea of which partner can claim which assets can help you establish your contribution eligibility.